-Services: Capacity Development, Program Development, Quality Assurance and Improvement, Technical Assistance, Training
+Services: Training, Quality Assurance and Improvement, Program Development, Technical Assistance, Capacity Development

 Building on the successes of JSI's Women and Infant Health (WIN) Project (1999-2003), JSI implemented the Russia Maternal and Child Initiative (MCHI) from September 2003-April 2007.
 Funded by USAID, MCHI worked in 16 regions of the Russian Federation, conducting trainings and activities in capacity building and policy reform to institutionalize internationally-recognized, evidence-based client-centered, maternal and child health standards and practices.
 MCHI's essential areas included antenatal care, family-centered maternity care, essential newborn care, exclusive breastfeeding, family planning counseling and services, and prevention of mother-to-child transmission of HIV.